PSLer/SGLDBench/README.md

 Methods 1, 2, 4 can be seamlessly used on both Windows and Linux.

-Methods 3, 5, 6 only support Windows for now since we use the Windows-compiled executable of TetGen (https://wias-berlin.de/software/index.jsp?id=TetGen&lang=1) to create the gateway tet-mesh for all these three methods.
+Methods 3, 5, 6 use pre-compiled Windows and Linux executables of TetGen (https://wias-berlin.de/software/index.jsp?id=TetGen&lang=1)
+to create the gateway tet-mesh for all of these three methods.

 For Method 6, the repository is not directly included in SGLDBench, but one can be either fetched by calling
 ```shell